eth-sri/lmql/docs/docs/language/tools.md

 ## Beyond Calculators

 **Wikipedia Search** Function use is not limited to calculators.
-In the example bellow we show how text retrieval, using Pythons [`async`/`await` syntax](https://docs.python.org/3/library/asyncio.html), can be used to augment the reasoning capabilities of the large language model.
+In the example below we show how text retrieval, using Python's [`async`/`await` syntax](https://docs.python.org/3/library/asyncio.html), can be used to augment the reasoning capabilities of the large language model.

 ```lmql
 async def wikipedia(q):